ravi20930/supreme-broccoli/readme.md

    yarn install
    ```

-2. Set up environment variables by creating a `.env` file in the root directory and adding the required variables.
+2. Set up environment variables by creating a `.env` file in the root directory and adding the required variables from sample.env.

 # APIs